Caffeine has its perks, but it can pose problems too. Find out how much is too much and if you need to curb your consumption.By Mayo Clinic Staff

 - Echinacea.
 This herbal supplement, which is sometimes used to prevent colds or other infections, may increase the concentration of caffeine in your blood and may increase caffeine's unpleasant effects.

-To change your caffeine habit more gradually, try these tips:
+To change your caffeine habit, try these tips:

-- Cut back.
-But do it gradually.
+- Cut back gradually.
 For example, drink one fewer can of soda or drink a smaller cup of coffee each day.
 Or avoid drinking caffeinated beverages late in the day.
 This will help your body get used to the lower levels of caffeine and lessen potential withdrawal effects.

 - Go decaf.
 Most decaffeinated beverages look and taste the same as their caffeinated counterparts.